Tuesday, September 10, 2024

 Just going by the blog post, I can't tell exactly what sort of memory the agents do have, but from the context of how transformer-based models work, it is a memory of the input stream, either from the beginning of the current game or over a certain window.
 That is, at any particular timestep, the agent can not only use what it can sense at that time step, but also what it has sensed at previous time steps.

 This makes object permanence a little less mysterious.
-If an agent sensed a box dead ahead and ten units away, then it turned 90 degrees to the right and went three units forward, it's not too surprising for it to act as though there is now a box three units behind it and ten units to the left.
+If an agent sensed a box dead ahead and ten units away, then it turned 90 degrees to the right and went three units forward, it's not too surprising for it to act as though there is now a box three units behind it and ten units to the left, given that it remembers both of those things happening.

 The key here is "act as though".
 In the same situation, a person would have some sort of mental image of a box in a particular location.
 The only things that the hide-and-seek agent is explicitly remembering about the current game is what it's sensed so far.